Frost diagram: Species thermodynamical stability indicated by peaks and dips

 Although nitrous acid is located above nitrate in the redox scale and so is a stronger oxidant than nitrate, the Gibbs free energy of the half-reaction for nitrate reduction is more important (∆G° < 0 indicates an exothermic reaction releasing energy) because of the larger number (n) of electrons transferred in the half-reaction (10 versus 6).

 A species located above the line between two surrounding species (thus shown at the top of a peak), is unstable and prone to disproportionation (↙↘), while a species located below the line joining two surrounding species (thus shown in a dip) lies in a thermodynamic sink, and is intrinsically stable, giving rise to comproportionation (↘↙).

-On the Frost diagram for nitrogen, hydrazoic acid (HN3 / N3-) and hydroxylamine (NH2OH2+ / NH2OH) are both located at the top of a peak and so can easily disproportionate towards the two more stable surrounding species: ammonium (NH4+) and molecular nitrogen (N2).
+On the Frost diagram for nitrogen, hydrazoic acid (HN3 / N_{3}-) and hydroxylamine (NH2OH_{2}+ / NH2OH) are both located at the top of a peak and so can easily disproportionate towards the two more stable surrounding species: ammonium (NH_{4}+) and molecular nitrogen (N2).
 So, in aqueous solution:

 – under acidic conditions, hydrazoic acid disproportionates as: